hkayy/eagle-libraries/README.md

-# eagle-libraries
+# Eagle libraries
-Contains various eagle libraries with parts that I created
+Contains eagle libraries with various non-common parts that I created for my projects.